 - Water the onion bulb and place them in sunlight for 6 to 7 hours per day.
 Check the moisture levels regularly as the potting soil dries out quickly.

-- Once the bulbs sprout with plants and grown up to 2 inches height, place a thin layer of organic mulch to retain the moisture levels of the soil and control the weeds.
+- Once the bulbs sprout with plants and grow up to 2 inches in height, place a thin layer of organic mulch to retain the moisture levels of the soil and control the weeds.

 - Feed the onion bulbs after 2 to 4 weeks of planting.
 And feed them every two weeks.
 Use a balanced organic liquid fertilizer in a ratio (8:8: 8 or 10:10:10).
 Mix the fertilizer with water in a ratio of 2 teaspoons of fertilizer for one gallon of water.

 - Onion growing in containers needs more water, as the potting soil dries out quickly.